elmtree-askmo/cloudcannon-app/content/learn/business-and-management/what-are-the-ethical-considerations-in-marketing-practices.md

 url: /learn/business-and-management/questions/what-are-the-ethical-considerations-in-marketing-practices
 score: -1.0
 related_article1:
-    id: 110221
+    id: 110210
     title: >-
-        What roles do retailers and wholesalers play in marketing channels?
+        How do cultural factors influence buyer behavior?
     subject: Business and Management
-    url: /learn/business-and-management/questions/what-roles-do-retailers-and-wholesalers-play-in-marketing-channels
+    url: /learn/business-and-management/questions/how-do-cultural-factors-influence-buyer-behavior
 related_article2:
-    id: 110215
+    id: 110230
     title: >-
-        What are the common pricing objectives companies pursue?
+        What are the advantages and disadvantages of different pricing methods?
     subject: Business and Management
-    url: /learn/business-and-management/questions/what-are-the-common-pricing-objectives-companies-pursue
+    url: /learn/business-and-management/questions/what-are-the-advantages-and-disadvantages-of-different-pricing-methods
 related_article3:
-    id: 110235
+    id: 110236
     title: >-
-        How do companies integrate advertising and sales force efforts?
+        What metrics are used to evaluate the success of advertising campaigns?
     subject: Business and Management
-    url: /learn/business-and-management/questions/how-do-companies-integrate-advertising-and-sales-force-efforts
+    url: /learn/business-and-management/questions/what-metrics-are-used-to-evaluate-the-success-of-advertising-campaigns
 related_article4:
-    id: 110223
+    id: 110228
     title: >-
-        How do companies decide on the size and structure of their sales force?
+        What are the challenges in accurately segmenting a market?
     subject: Business and Management
-    url: /learn/business-and-management/questions/how-do-companies-decide-on-the-size-and-structure-of-their-sales-force
+    url: /learn/business-and-management/questions/what-are-the-challenges-in-accurately-segmenting-a-market
 related_article5:
-    id: 110212
+    id: 110209
     title: >-
-        How do companies determine their target market?
+        What are the key components of the marketing environment?
     subject: Business and Management
-    url: /learn/business-and-management/questions/how-do-companies-determine-their-target-market
+    url: /learn/business-and-management/questions/what-are-the-key-components-of-the-marketing-environment
 ---

 &nbsp;